5cover/psdc/docs/Done.md

 ## ~~Node~~ Symbol equality

-Node equality doesn't depend on SourceTokens.
+Node equality doesn't depend on `SourceTokens`.

 actually we didn't need it, we need **Symbol Equality** (which need Node.Expression equality so it's ok)